marcopennekamp/lore/vm/poem.md

   - If *Lazy* is false:
     - **Value** (Value)
   - If *Lazy* is true:
-    - **Initializer Name** (String): The name of the function with which the lazy global variable should be initialized when it's first accessed.
-The function name must refer to a multi-function with exactly one function definition.
+    - **Initializer name** (String): The name of the function with which the lazy global variable should be initialized when it's first accessed.
+The name must refer to a single-function multi-function.

 Note that global variables are currently *not* typed.
 It would only be needed for checking bytecode, because values carry their own types.